edwinzhng/aya/README.md

 # Aya

-A Raspberry Pi-based image-recognizing robot head developed with AWS and Python.
+A Raspberry Pi-based image-recognizing robot head developed with AWS and Python for Hack the North 2017.